Graeme Bonham-Carter

 Graeme Bonham-Carter (born in 1939) is a UK-born Canadian mathematical geologist.

+Biography

-He served as president of the International Association for Mathematical Geosciences (IAMG) from 2000 to 2004.
+By birth, member of the prominent Bonham Carter family, he served as president of the International Association for Mathematical Geosciences (IAMG) from 2000 to 2004.
 He was Editor-in-Chief of the journal Computers & Geosciences from 1996 to 2005.
 He received the William Christian Krumbein Medal in 1998 from the IAMG.